 - Number of passengers, where in the vehicle they sat and their names (if there are passengers involved)

-*If police to arrive to help at the scene of your collision, be sure to document the officer’s name and badge number
+*If the police arrive to help at the scene of your collision, be sure to document the officer’s name and badge number

 As you are recording the details of the collision, it is also a good idea to take pictures of the collision.
 These pictures can serve as proof of the collision to your insurance company when you file the insurance claim.
 These pictures should not be displayed across social media to gain attention, car collisions are serious and any information gathered should remain serious.